Partitioning a graph into degenerate subgraphs: A linear time algorithm

+From Cases 1 and 2, the one outstanding case to complete the proof of the theorem is when $k$ is odd and $v$ has: \begin{itemize} \item precisely one neighbour in $G'$ that also belongs to the independent set in $\F'$, and \item no neighbour in $B'$ that belongs to the independent set in $\F''$. \end{itemize}

+In the remainder of the proof, we shall circumvent the second bullet point by constructing a new forest partition of $B'$ in $O(n + m)$ time whose independent set contains at least one neighbour of $v$.
+The following claim will be essential.

-We show that we can compute in $O(n + m)$ time a $(k - 1)$-degenerate ordering $\mathcal{O}$ of $B'$ starting at some neighbour of $v$, say $w$, in $B'$.
+\begin{claim} There is a $(k - 1)$-degenerate ordering of the vertices of $B'$ that starts at some neighbour $w$ of $v$ that can be found in $O(n + m)$ time. \end{claim}

 Let $u$ be a vertex in $B \setminus (N(v) \cup \{v\})$.
 Since $B$ is an end block of $G$, it is $2$-connected.
-Thus, by Menger's theorem, there are at least two internally disjoint paths in $B$ linking $u$ and $v$.
-Clearly, at least one of these paths contains some neighbour of $v$ distinct from $u$.
-Hence, we can successively delete vertices of degree at most $k - 1$ in $B'$, starting with every neighbour of $v$ in $B'$ distinct from $w$ towards every other vertex distinct from~$w$ until, finally, $w$ is the last vertex deleted.
-This gives us the claimed ordering $\mathcal{O}$.
-Now, by an analogous as in the proof of Lemma~\ref{lem:degenerate}, we can obtain from $\mathcal{O}$ a forest partition $\F''$ of $B'$ such that $w$ belongs to the independent set of $\F''$.
-As we have guaranteed that at least two vertices in the neighbourhood of $v$ belong to the independent set, the theorem follows. \end{proof}
+Thus, by Menger's Theorem, there are at least two internally disjoint paths in $B$ linking $u$ and $v$.
+Clearly, at least one of these paths contains some neighbour of $v$ distinct from $w$.
+We successively delete vertices of degree at most $k - 1$ in $B'$ starting with every neighbour of $v$ in $B'$ distinct from $w$ towards every other vertex distinct from~$w$.
+At the end of this procedure, we delete $w$.
+This proves the claim.

+Using the ordering given by Claim \ref{claim:second}, we can now proceed (as in the proof of Lemma~\ref{lem:degenerate}) to obtain a forest partition $\F''$ of $B'$ such that $w$ belongs to the independent set of $\F''$ (by simply placing $w \in Z_1$ at the start of the algorithm) in $O(n + m)$ time.

+Given that we have guaranteed that at least two vertices in the neighbourhood of $v$ belong to the independent set, the theorem follows. \end{proof}